 - Study guides involve a variety of comprehension questions and scaffolding paraphrasing ones and vocabulary exercises.

 - Each unit includes at least one “Reflection” exercise in which students write:

 as a prompt for discussions.

 The Reasons Why these Units are Not Being Sold as a Book.

 Requiring students to buy textbooks can be stressful for teachers, especially if we only want to use part of the book.
 We are faced with a dilemma: require students to buy textbooks that might be used minimally, or illegally photocopy from a textbook.
-Thus, I’m offering these either free or at a very cheap price to give others the flexibility that I have to use them completely or partially.
+Thus, I’m offering these either free to give others the flexibility that I have to use them completely or partially.

 The first unit is: Reading Unit.
 Reading for Insights: “Does Social Media Make People Sadder?”

 See Categories: Reading Units for links to all the Reading Units.

 Onward and upward!